 What is it?
 This funny little animal often gets mistaken for a reptile, but they're actually scaly-skinned mammals.
 When pangolins are in danger they can roll into a ball exploding only their tough scales, protecting them from predators.
 Sadly the biggest threat to pangolins is humans, as pangolin meat is considered a delicacy, and its scales are used in traditional medicine, meaning their population is in decline and two pangolin species are listed as critically endangered.

 How and where can you spot one?
 There are eight different pangolin species found in forests and grasslands over two continents - Asia and Africa.
 If you'd like to spot one on your gap year then you'll want to head to Vietnam, where the teams spend a week volunteering at Save Vietnam's Wildlife sanctuary, which is host to a huge number of rescued animals including pangolins.

 What is it?
 The Philippine crocodile is a freshwater crocodile, which lives in lakes, ponds and marshes.
 Because many of these habitats have been converted into rice paddies, the number of Philippine crocodiles is rapidly dwindling and the animal has also suffered from hunting and destructive fishing methods, such as the use of dynamite.

 How and where can you spot one?
 The Philippine crocodile is a relatively small species, which generally does not grow larger than 3 metres, with a relatively broad snout and heavy dorsal armour.
-It is endemic to the Philippine islands (where you'll spend almost four weeks as part of our 10-week Borneo program), meaning it can not be found anywhere else in the World.
+It is endemic to the Philippine islands, meaning it can not be found anywhere else in the world.